DFE-Digital/prepare-academy-conversions/Cypress_Selectors.md

 - `select-tasklist-links-legalrequirements` - The link on the task list page that leads to the legal requirements section of the site
 - `select-tasklist-legalrequirements-status` - The text displaying the current legal requirements status on the task list page

+## Project Type (Landing page)

+### Input Selectors

+The Project Type (Landing page) presents a two-option choice (Manage an academy conversion and Manage an academy transfer) see below the two selectors for these options:

+- `select-projecttype-input-conversion` - The radio button for the `Manage an academy conversion` option
+- `select-projecttype-input-transfer` - The raddio button for the `Manage an academy transfer` option

 ## Legal Requirements

 ### Input Selectors